ncase/anxiety/scenes/act4.md

 `bb({eyes:"sad_d"})`

-b: But, gosh, there's so many dangerous things in the world!
+b: But the *whole world* seems so dangerous.
+So full of tragedy and evil.

 `bb({eyes:"sad"})`